X

 Other underlying conditions

 A study in Australia found that diseases including diabetes and dementia were also found to have strong links to poor dental health.
 Research published in the Journal of Dental Education also discovered that obese individuals, who are more likely to have diabetes, are associated with having fewer teeth than people with normal body weight.
-According to Express Dentist, 87% of people say that poor oral health has negative impact on life.
+According to Express Dentist, 87% of people say that poor oral health has a negative impact on life.

 So, the link here is clear.
 Problems, both physical and mental, can contribute to poor dental health over time.
 Of course, with diabetes, the disease is strongly linked to poor diet, particularly in the case of people with Type 2 diabetes, and we all know how a poor diet could negatively affect our teeth.
 (After all, that’s where all the food goes!)